Jrenzet/BankBuddy/README.md

 Loan for House added to projection <br/>
 Tue Apr 02 15:01:10 PDT 2024 <br/>
 Loan for Car removed from projection <br/>

+# Phase 4: Task 3
+Looking at my design diagram, there are two refactors I would consider to improve my program.
+The first would be to reduce the coupling between GraphicUI, the button classes, and FinancialProjections.
+I would implement the singleton pattern to allow the buttons to access the single financial projection on their own, without having the projection passed to them.
+That way the projection would be saved within its own class, and would not need to be saved as a field in all these classes.
+The second refactoring I would consider is to make an abstract class called button, which ReportsButton, StatementButton, and LoanButton would extend, to abstract out some of the repetitive methods in these classes.
+Then I would refactor GrpahicUI to have a field with a list of buttons (of type of the abstract class).
+This would help reduce repetitive code and allow for easy addition of more buttons in the future.